Estonia wants clear NATO presence in the East to deter Russia

 "With the uptick in violence in Ukraine, and fears that the Baltic states could be next, a bit of visible reassurance is absolutely crucial," said Matthew Bryza, a former U.S. ambassador to Azerbaijan.

-"It will calm things and maintain social cohesion, especially Latvia and Estonia, which have sizable ethnic Russian and Russian speaking populations," said Bryza, now the head of the Estonia-based International Center for Defense Studies.
+"It will calm things and maintain social cohesion, especially Latvia and Estonia, which have sizable ethnic Russian and Russian speaking populations," said Bryza, now the head of the Estonia-based International Centre for Defence Studies.

 SPENDING

-Roivas said that more defense spending from NATO members is also needed to because Russia's aggression indicated a permanent shift in Europe's security.
+Roivas said that more defence spending from NATO members is also needed to because Russia's aggression indicated a permanent shift in Europe's security.

 Military spending among European NATO members was 1.6 percent of GDP last year, below the 2 percent goal and only three countries -- Britain, Estonia and Greece -- reached the minimum needed while several east European countries spent less than 1 percent.